Standard Grafik

 * gradient textures = good for giving form readability to textureless objects

-* Noise gradients = same as above
+* Noise gradient textures = same as above

 * Paralaxx shaders = good for textures with depth, grass, gravel